Asian pride

-Asian pride is a term which encourages Asian people to celebrate their ethnicity and culture.
-It also has various origins and interpretations.
+Asian pride is a term that encourages celebration of Asian ethnicity and culture, with various interpretations and origins.
+In international relations, it can involve advancing Pan-Asianism and critiquing the West.
+In the United States, it has roots in counter culture, rejecting stereotypes and empowering Asian Americans.
+The term gained modern use through hip hop culture, promoting a positive stance on being Asian American.
+The phrase "Got Rice?" emerged as a symbol of cultural identity and pride, often tied to Asian Pride.
+It humorously references rice as a staple food in Asian cultures.
+The term was adopted in T-shirt campaigns and seen as a way for Asian Americans to define their identity and counter stereotypes.

 International usage

 Asian pride is a broad term that can cover several topics.
 Within the international relations context, Asian pride can be seen within Asian politics as advancement of Pan-Asianism through heavy criticism of the West.

-In 2014, China referred to India's successful Mars Orbiter Mission of Mangalyaan as the "pride of Asia".
+While 'Asian pride' is a term often associated with international relations and the advancement of Pan-Asianism, its significance resonates within the Asian American community as well.
+This concept serves as a bridge between the experiences of Asian immigrants and Asian Americans in the United States.
+It reflects the shared journey of individuals who have migrated to the U.S. from diverse Asian countries and their descendants, who have grappled with questions of identity, belonging, and cultural pride.

+For many Asian Americans, the notion of 'Asian pride' represents a source of empowerment and cultural celebration.
+It emerges as a response to historical discrimination, stereotypes, and a sense of 'otherness' that many Asian Americans have faced in the United States.
+By embracing 'Asian pride,' individuals within the Asian American community reclaim their cultural heritage and assert their unique identities.

 United States

 The pan-ethnicity Asian American concept is not embraced by many Asian Americans in the United States.

 Yellow Power

 In the United States the term has older roots within the counter culture movement among Asian Americans in the 1960s.
 During the period there was the Black Power movement, and Asian Americans seeing the impact it had on African-American culture and overall society, rejecting being called "Oriental" and the stereotype of the "yellow peril" used the term Asian Pride, along with "yellow power", to advance empowerment of Asian Americans.